devtoguk/milestone-3-THINGS-TO-DO/README.md

 - Use of postcode, town or county to provide activities near me searches. them to login for whatever reason.
 - Ability for an activity to have several images.
-- Use Google Adsense to help provide advertiser banners.
+- Use Google AdSense to help provide advertiser banners.

 ## Defensive Design
 - If the user attempts to access an unknown page/route then a page will be displayed to help them.